rameshgchavan/stb-crm-frontend/README.md

 1. Bar chart of paid STBs
 2. Bar chart of free STBs

+- ####  /`filters`/`CustomersFilter.jsx`
+This component filters and paginate customers and has divided in two sections
+1. Filter section: filteration of customers as user choice
+2. Pagination section: Navigate pages of filtered customers

+- ####  /`filters`/`TransactionsFilter.jsx`
+This component filters and paginate transactions and has divided in two sections
+1. Filter section: filteration of transactions as user choice
+2. Pagination section: Navigate pages of filtered transactions

+- ####  /`filters`/`UsersFilter.jsx`
+This component filters users and has divided in two actions
+1. Filter users by clicking Buttons
+2. Filter users by type in text box and search button

 ### Step to create project on local machine
 1. create: stb-crm-project folder into your drive
 2. type: "cmd" in folder address bar and hit enter.
 Command prompt will open